 Information you will need during your study is contained in the Student Handbook or can be found in these Graduate School webpages which contain links to Support, Regulations, Training & Development and other opportunities which you may wish to embark upon.

-During your training you will also be supported by a Graduate Development Team, with experts in different areas (e.g. Graduate Development, Library Services, Career Development and the Research Enterprise Office) who collectively provide a range of training and development opportunities for research students and research staff.
+During your training you will also be supported by a Graduate Development Team, with experts in different areas (e.g. Graduate Development, Library Services, Career Development and Research and Knowledge Exchange) who collectively provide a range of training and development opportunities for research students and research staff.
 Engagement in these opportunities provides an excellent forum for the exchange of ideas and information across discipline boundaries, and is an important part of your research development.